Teenlife

 • And have a car accident

-Treatment for teens.
+Treatment for teens

-The National Institute of Mental Health reports that 80 percent of youth who required medication to treat their ADHD as children still need medication as teens.
+The National Institute of Mental Health reports that 80% of youth who required medication to treat their ADHD as children still need medication as teens.
 The organization endorses behavior therapy in addition to medication.
 The American Academy of Pediatrics, the American Medical Association, and the American Academy of Child and Adolescent Psychiatry all recommend behavior therapy to improve behavior problems that are a part of ADHD.

 • A high-protein diet, including beans, cheese, eggs, meat, and nuts.
 Include protein in the morning and after school to improve concentration and possibly increase the time medications work.